 Surface Dressing

 Surface dressing is a commonly used way to extend the life of a road across many authorities.
-The treatment uses bitumen and chippings to seal the surface of the road against water and air, which causes damage to the road over time.
+The following letters provide details of scheduled works:

 Although the programme is published in advance, work can only be carried out in dry weather, so the schedule may need to change at short notice.
-The sites will be completed in the same order as published.
-Any programme changes will appear both online and on social media: Twitter, Facebook.
+Any programme changes will appear both online and on social media: X (Twitter), Facebook

 Please be aware that the crew may work on several sites each day, therefore they may not arrive at your location until later in the day.